BenLirio/tic-tac-toe/README.md

-# Project Title
+# Tic-Tac-Toe

-One Paragraph of project description goes here
+Simple game of Tic-Tac-Toe where you can sign in to save your game history.

 ## Getting Started